Applies to: MacroView DMS Next | DMS Next users

 - button

-- Input field type menu
+- (Input Field) input type menu

 To add a new search field, follow these steps.